bearmini/KarabinerSetup/README.md

     *  Check 'Change Control_L' and change the keycode to 58 (Option_L)
     *  Check 'Change Option_L'  and change the keycode to 55 (Command_L)

-5. Replace the private.xml file in ~/Library/Application Support/KeyRemap4MacBook with the file in this repository.
+5. Replace the private.xml file in ~/Library/Application Support/Karabiner with the file in this repository.

-6. System Preferences > KeyRemap4MacBook
+6. Start Karabiner app from Launchpad or the status bar

     * Open 'Change Key'
+    * Push 'Reload XML' button
     * Check all remappings you want
-    * Push 'Reload XML' button